 The attractive cover this week shows the steel four-masted barque Parma in Barry Dock, near Cardiff.
 The Parma was built in 1902, and has a gross tonnage of 3,047.
 She ha a length of 327 ft 8 in, a beam of 46 ft 6 in and a depth of 26 ft 2 in.
 She was recently sold to become a coal hulk at Haifa, Palestine.

 The safe navigation of ships in every corner of the Seven Seas depends mainly on the accurate and painstaking work of a handful of surveying vessels which collect information for the making of charts.
-This chapter by Lieut.-Comm.
-R. T. Gould describes the work of early surveyors, and the processes of modern surveying, tells of the growth of the Hydrographic Department of the Admiralty, and gives the strange and little-known story of the Avocet Rock in the Red Sea.
+This chapter describes the work of early surveyors, and the processes of modern surveying, tells of the growth of the Hydrographic Department of the Admiralty, and gives the strange and little-known story of the Avocet Rock in the Red Sea.

 One of the most dreaded of all the dangers to which a ship at sea may be subjected is fire.
 Gradually, however, the imposition of stricter regulations and the application of many protective and preventive devices have almost eliminated the risk of a serious fire in a modern vessel.
 In the days of wooden warships, fire was the constant dread of sailors.
 So great was the fear of fire that smoking was prohibited anywhere but on the forecastle head.
-There the smokers had to gather round a big water-butt, over which they had to keep the bowls of their pipes.
-The regulation was strictly enforced, and the smokers were watched by a sentry who saw that they did not break the rule.
 Nowadays the means of preventing fires are so much improved, and with steel ships the risk is so much less, that regulations need not be so strict, except for tankers.
-Every care, however, is taken to prevent an outbreak of fire or, if one breaks out, to localize and overcome it.
-Here Frank Bowen contributes a chapter on fire at sea.
-He describes the modern precautions against outbreaks and tells of one or two historic instances of disasters through fire.
+This chapter describes the modern precautions against outbreaks and tells of one or two historic instances of disasters through fire.

 Ships are so immense that comparisons are difficult except on certain common measurements.
 The principles on which the various tonnages and other standards of capacity or water displacement are clearly outlined in this review of the subject.